 As far as refresh rates go, there are no differences between the new MacBook Pros.
 ProMotion technology is in use here, meaning that the refresh rate is adapted to what you are currently doing.
 At the lowest level, you can expect a refresh rate of 24Hz, but it can go all the way up to a respectable 120Hz when necessary.
 This design choice will help preserve battery life while still allowing for smooth performance during gameplay and creative workflows.

 Alongside the beastly processor and integrated graphics, we’re getting an upgrade in RAM.
-Both the notebooks support up to 64GB of memory, up from a maximum of 16GB on the M1 chip.
-Choosing the amount of memory affects the price, but it’s definitely nice to be able to get more than 16GB, especially on such productivity-oriented notebooks.
-On the other hand, 16GB continues to be the standard in the base configuration of the MacBook Pros, and it will be sufficient if you don’t want to splurge.
+Both notebooks support up to 96GB of memory with the M2 Max and up to 32GB with the M2 Pro.
+However, 16GB continues to be the standard in the base configuration of the MacBook Pros, and it will be sufficient for less demanding users who don’t want to splurge.
 It should be noted that the M2 Pro RAM runs at 200 GB/s, while the M2 Max’s RAM tops out at 400 GB/s.

 In terms of storage, the standard is 512GB for both the 14-inch and the 16-inch models.
 It can be upgraded if you find yourself in need of extra space for all your files.
 Note that the 512GB SSD uses single-NAND memory while the larger SSDs use double-NAND memory, making it a slower drive.
 Power users will want to opt for a 1TB or larger SSD.

 The new MacBook Pro 14 is similar in size to the MacBook 13 that it is replacing.
 Measuring 15.5 mm and weighing 3.5 pounds, the notebook is thin and portable.
 The increase in the display size stems from the fact that Apple slimmed down the bezels and got rid of the MacBook Pro label at the bottom.

 Unsurprisingly, the 16-inch Mac is larger.
-Measuring 16.88 mm and weighing 4.7 pounds, it’s more of a weight to carry around, but the larger size is made up for by the bigger display.
+Measuring 16.88 mm and weighing 4.7 pounds, it’s slightly more of a burden to carry around, but the larger size is made up for by the bigger display.
 It’s hard to pick a winner here — only you know whether you care more about better portability or a larger screen.

 Many MacBook users have been longing for the return of the ports.
-At some point in 2016, Apple decided to rid its notebooks of all ports aside from USB-C. Fortunately, 2021 is when things are finally starting to return to normal, and the new notebooks sport a highly anticipated list of ports.
+At some point in 2016, Apple decided to rid its notebooks of all ports aside from USB-C. Fortunately, 2021 was when things are finally starting to return to normal, and the new notebooks sport a highly anticipated list of ports.

-The new laptops both feature an HDMI port, a USB-C slot, and even an SD card reader, which is something we haven’t seen in a MacBook for years.
+The laptops both feature an HDMI port, a USB-C slot, and even an SD card reader, which is something we haven’t seen in a MacBook for years.
 The ports are evenly spread across the notebook, with two Thunderbolts and a MagSafe on the left side, and an HDMI port, another Thunderbolt port, and the SD card reader on the right.